AlanJumeaucourt/wealth_manager/README.md

 A comprehensive personal finance management application built with React Native and Expo, designed to help users take control of their financial lives with powerful features and an intuitive interface.

-## ✨ Key Features
+## 📱 Mobile App Features

-### 📊 Financial Dashboard
+See our detailed [Mobile App Documentation](frontend/README.md) for complete feature list and screenshots.

-- Real-time wealth tracking and visualization
+- 📊 Real-time wealth tracking and visualization
-- Interactive wealth evolution charts
-- Multi-currency support
-- Customizable date ranges (1M, 3M, 6M, 1Y, Max)

-### 💳 Account Management
-- Support for multiple account types:
-  - Checking accounts
-  - Savings accounts
-  - Investment portfolios
-- Real-time balance updates
-- Bank integration
+- 💳 Multi-account management with bank integration
-- Detailed transaction history

-### 📈 Investment Tracking
-- Stock position monitoring
-- Portfolio performance analysis
-- Asset allocation visualization
-- Investment transaction history

-### 💰 Budget Analytics
-- Expense categorization with beautiful donut charts
-- Customizable budget periods
-- Detailed category breakdown
-- Income vs. Expense analysis
+- 📈 Investment portfolio tracking and analysis

-### 🔄 Smart Transaction Management
-- Easy transaction entry
-- Intelligent categorization
-- Transfer between accounts
+- 💰 Smart budgeting and expense analytics
-- Detailed transaction view
+- 🔄 Intelligent transaction management

-## 🛠 Technical Stack
+## 🏗 Technical Architecture

 ### Frontend
 - **Framework**: React Native with Expo